khedoros/khedgb/README.md

 ## Current state

-Most games are booting and running (all of the ones I test work nearly-perfectly).
-Most original Game Boy games are playable.
+Most original GameBoy games are booting and running (all of the ones I test work nearly-perfectly).
+Color games have a small chance of working, but mostly come out quirkily corrupted.
 Saving and loading of games (not save states) is basically working, including with save files from other emulators (tested with BGB, for example).
 Timing issues cause some minor graphical issues in the games that I test (usually split-second flashes and such).
-Games that I don't test often are a little more "iffy".
+Games that I don't test often are a little more "iffy" (and that applies doubly to color games, since I've only recently added any support).
 Some games may do things that I haven't tested, and crash for that reason (although when I find cases like that, I try to fix them by determining where the inaccuracy is in my emulator).

 ### CPU

 The CPU seems stable, although there might be timing issues (like the 0xCBxx instruction timing that I just fixed).
 Blargg cpu_inst tests pass, and so do a lot of the ones related to timing.
+Speed switching (for CGB) "works", but I'm not convinced yet that it's very reliable.

 ### Memory Map

-The Memory Map is fairly fleshed-out, but not complete, and some of the peripheral hardware isn't being emulated yet (sound is mostly absent, the timer is new code, serial is only partially implemented).
+The Memory Map is fairly fleshed-out, but not complete, and some of the peripheral hardware isn't being emulated yet (sound is mostly absent, serial is only partially implemented (e.g. printer works, multiplayer doesn't)).
 Undocumented registers may or may not react as on a real system.
 I've implemented some of them, but not all.
+Some differences between DMG and CGB probably aren't written properly.

 ### ROM mapping

 ROMs load, and I added the ability to load them directly from zip files (it just finds the first file in the archive, and loads it if it's between 32KB and 8MB).
 Onboard ROM+RAM work, and I've got the mappers I consider important written (null, mbc1, mbc2, mbc3, mbc5, camera).
 Null covers the simpler 32KB games, MBC1+2 cover a lot of early ones, MBC3 covers most of them that need to keep time (like the Pokemon games), and MBC5 covers later GameBoy games, and especially almost all of the Color games.
 MBC3 doesn't correctly support the clock chip, or saving and loading the time in save games.
-The Camera mapper correctly boots the game and provides access to the camera (if you specify the option to support the camera).
+The Camera mapper correctly boots the game and provides access to the camera (if you specify the option to support the camera, when compiling).

 ### Interrupts